By Katie Wilson

 Windermere in the Lake District is the largest natural lake in England.
 While Llyn Tegid (Bala Lake) in Snowdonia is the biggest lake in Wales at four miles long and over 40 metres deep.

-In our opinion friends are the best types of travel buddy, and with researchers confirming strong social relationships are the key to happiness, 2022 is the year to book a ‘friendcation’.
+In our opinion friends are the best types of travel buddy, and with researchers confirming strong social relationships are the key to happiness, it’s time to book a ‘friendcation’.

 Think chic self-catering stays which are great for groups and even better if they come with a hot tub or swimming pool.
-Some of our favourite group stay websites in the UK include The Wanderlist, Unique Hideaways and Kip Hideaways, the latter of which caters for smaller parties of up to six people.
+Some of our favourite group stay websites in the UK include ToWander UK, Unique Hideaways and Kip Hideaways, the latter of which caters for smaller parties of up to six people.

 We’re also big fans of a spa break.
 Some of the best spa hotels in the UK are The Scarlet, an adults-only eco retreat in North Cornwall with clifftop hot tubs.
 Check out their latest offers here.
 Other highlights include Thyme, a luxury spa hotel in the heart of Cotswolds, and The Newt, a next-level rural spa retreat in Somerset.

-Llandudno is already the largest holiday resort in Wales – and boasts Wales’ longest pier.
-But it looks set to receive even more visitors from around the globe after Booking.com named it an emerging travel destination for 2022, the only UK location to make the list.
+Llandudno is already the largest holiday resort in Wales and boasts Wales’ longest pier.
+But it looks set to receive even more visitors from around the globe after Booking.com named it an emerging travel destination, the only UK location to recently make the list.

 Known as the ‘Queen of the Welsh Watering Places’, this seaside gem is famous for its natural landmark, The Great Orme, a large headland which the vikings thought looked like a sea serpent, and is also a country park these days.
 The most impressive views from its summit can be reached by foot, car, cable car or tram.